fifonik/ElegooNeptuneThumbnailPrusaMod/README.md

 - `--debug`
   Put additional debug information into log file (`thumbnail.log`) and save resized images in program folder

-To add arguments to the script, make sure to wrap them in double quotes:
+To add command line option to the script in PrusaSlicer, make sure you wrap them in double quotes:
 `"C:\ElegooNeptuneThumbnailPrusaMod\thumbnail.exe" "--image_size" "300x300";`